 The international centre was established in 1996 as an interdisciplinary research centre at Bournemouth University, and has conducted research projects for international agencies (e.g. the EU, UNWTO, USAID and Development Banks), national government organisations in the UK and around the world and private sector businesses and consortiums.

-ICTHR has over 30 research active members of staff, including 6 professors, and collaborates closely with other research centres at Bournemouth University such as the Centre for Events, Leisure, Society and Culture and the Sport and Physical Activity Research Centre.
+ICTHR has 24 research active members of staff, including 5 professors, and collaborates closely with other research centres at Bournemouth University such as the Sport and Physical Activity Research Centre and Centre for Sustainable Business Transformations.

-ICTHR is part of Bournemouth University’s Faculty of Management, and contributed to a submission in the 2015 Research Excellence Framework where 82% of the outputs in unit of assessment 26 “Sport and Exercise Sciences, Leisure and Tourism” were identified as being either world-leading or internationally recognised.
+ICTHR is part of the Bournemouth University Business School and contributed to a submission in the 2021 Research Excellence Framework where 83% of the outputs in unit of assessment 24 “Sport and Exercise Sciences, Leisure and Tourism” were identified as being either world-leading or internationally recognised.

 Recent ICTHR research has included projects for research councils, government agencies and industry bodies.